-(2) General & administrative expense is measured as (i) the Company's total general and administrative expenses, (ii) less (a) accrued bonus expense and (b) litigation costs and (c) any expenses related to technology research and development, if any, as defined by the Compensation Committee.
+(3) General & administrative expense is measured as (i) the Company's total general and administrative expenses, less (ii) (a) incentive compensation and retention awards, (b) litigation costs and (c) capitalized system implementation costs.

-(3) With respect to the 2020 strategic objectives under the Cash Incentive Plan, the Compensation Committee evaluated performance on a scale of 0% (minimum) to 200% (maximum) based on performance criteria announced to the participants at the beginning of 2020.
+(4) With respect to the 2021 strategic objectives under the Cash Incentive Plan, the Compensation Committee evaluated performance on a scale of 0% (minimum) to 200% (maximum) based on performance criteria announced to the participants at the beginning of 2021.

-The strategic objectives for the executives for 2020, which could be achieved from 0 - 200%, are summarized below as follows:
+The strategic objectives for the executives for 2021, which could be achieved from 0 - 200%, are summarized below as follows: